andrefrancois22/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I completed my Ph.D. in Thomas Griffiths' Computational Cognitive Science Lab at UC Berkeley in August of 2018.
+I completed my Ph.D. in Thomas Griffiths’ Computational Cognitive Science Lab at UC Berkeley in August of 2018.
 Prior to completing my Ph.D., I completed an M.S. in Computer Science (EECS), also at UC Berkeley.
 I am currently at Princeton University working as a postdoctoral researcher in the Computational Cognitive Science Lab.
-My research interests center around uncovering human perceptual biases using crowdsourcing and large-scale curated networks of participants arranged in transmission chains.
+My research interests center around uncovering human perceptual biases.
 I use techniques from visual psychophysics, Bayesian computational modeling, as well as interpretable A.I. and computer vision to understand these biases.
-My current work focuses on characterizing human visual memory encoding for images and objects.
+My current work centers on characterizing human visual memory encoding for images and objects.
+I am broadly interested in combining techniques from cognitive science, computer science, statistical modeling and psychophysics to understand human perceptual systems, with a focus on human vision.